mhammond/pywin32/README.md

 See [CHANGES.txt](https://github.com/mhammond/pywin32/blob/master/CHANGES.txt) for recent notable changes.

-Only Python 3.7+ is supported.
-If you want Python 2 support, you want build `228`.

 ## Docs

 The docs are a long and sad story, but [there's now an online version](https://mhammond.github.io/pywin32/)